-- Dignity at Work Policy
+- Anti-Bullying and Harassment Policy

+- Diversity and Inclusion

-- Equality Policy
+- Disciplinary Policy

 - Grievance Policy

-- Serious Incident Reporting
+- · Serious Incident Reporting

 4. Policy

 It is our policy that any fraud, misconduct or wrongdoing is reported and properly dealt with.
 Alexandra Palace therefore encourages all individuals to raise any concerns that they may have about the conduct of others in the organisation or the way in which the organisation is run.
 This policy also sets out the procedure in which individuals may raise any concerns that they have and how those concerns will be dealt with.